GenericMadScientist/CHOpt/README.md

 initial idea of Clone Hero's parsing behaviour.
 * Dinoguy1000 and shadoweh helped me make sure chopt runs on other peoples' machines.
+* The CH Score Challenges server for feedback, especially CyclopsDragon, LightlessWalk, and Lucretio.

 ## Contact